bryceosterhaus/metaljs.com/src/pages/docs/guides/web-components.md

 defineWebComponent('my-component', MyComponent);
 ```

-Now that the web component is defined, it can be invoked in plain html.
+Now that the web component is defined, it can be invoked in plain html:

 ```xml
 <my-component message="This is a web component"></my-component>
 ```

-This will then result in the following HTML on the page.
+This results in the following HTML on the page:

 ```xml
 <h1>This is a web component</h1>
 ```

 If you would like the component's markup to be rendered using the Shadow DOM,
-simply set the `useshadowdom` attribute to `true` when calling the web component.
+simply set the `useshadowdom` attribute to `true` when calling the web component:

 ```xml
 <my-component message="This is a web component" useshadowdom="true"></my-component>